TiraVerse Hits One Day Volume of $1.06 (TVRS)

-TiraVerse (TVRS) traded 0.1% lower against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on March 17th.
-TiraVerse has a market cap of $54.84 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last 24 hours.
+TiraVerse (TVRS) traded 0% lower against the U.S. dollar during the 24-hour period ending at 16:00 PM Eastern on March 21st.
+TiraVerse has a market cap of $54.89 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last 24 hours.
 One TiraVerse token can currently be bought for about $0.0005 or 0.00000001 BTC on popular exchanges.
-Over the last week, TiraVerse has traded 0.3% lower against the U.S. dollar.
+Over the last week, TiraVerse has traded 0.1% higher against the U.S. dollar.

 Here is how related cryptocurrencies have performed over the last 24 hours: